kryban93/Simple_chat/README.md

 # Simple Room Chat

+Simple chat where You can create and manage chatrooms to privately talk with your friends, and other users.
 React Application created for learinng purposes.
 Thanks to this project i got better understanding of React Context, React Router, Firebase User Authorization, Firebase Cloud Firestore

 ## Technologies